 All full proposals must be in the format given below.
 Proposals shall consist of two volumes: Volume I - Technical and Management Proposal (3 sections), and Volume II - Cost Proposal (4 sections).
 The submission of other supporting materials along with the proposals is strongly discouraged and will not be considered for review.
-Section II of Volume I, Technical and Management Proposal, shall not exceed 30 pages for TA1 proposals and 25 pages for TA2 proposals.
+Section II of Volume I, Technical and Management Proposal, shall not exceed 20 pages.
 The page limitation for full proposals includes all figures, tables, and charts.
 There is no page limit for Volume II, Cost Proposal.